Team Lead Artist - Environment Art [Splinter Cell]

 On being a Team Lead Artist – Environment Art

-As a Team Lead Artist – Environment Art at UbiTO, you’ll work together with the Production Manager in overseeing and guiding the Modeling Team.
-The Modeling Team is responsible for the creation of all Environment Art assets used in the game from buildings to props.
+As a Team Lead Artist – Environment Art at UbiTO, you’ll work together with the Production Manager in overseeing and guiding the Object Bank department.
+Object Bank is responsible for the creation and maintenance of Environment Art assets from buildings to props.

 You will provide supporting direction for work quality, establish processes and best practices, help set and stick to deadlines, follow up on and validating the team’s work, all while coaching team members and supporting their professional development and aspirations.

 Type of Position: Permanent, full-time; Toronto, Ontario; Hybrid, flexible work environment

 The daily life of a Team Lead Artist (Environment Art) at Ubisoft Toronto

 - Create benchmark quality assets to exemplify visual and technical quality for the members of the team;

 - Know the game’s story and gameplay, its game design documents, and understand the technical and artistic constraints, then relay them to the team

 - Review, critique and when necessary, correct the art team’s work;